Physical / Mobility Accessibility

 Salmon Cascades

-Description: The primary purpose for this trail is to provide access to a viewing platform that is perched above Salmon Cascades on the Sol Duc River.
+This trail leads to a viewing platform that is perched above Salmon Cascades on the Sol Duc River.
 In late summer/early fall, coho salmon can be seen leaping out of the water as they make their way upriver to spawn.
 The trailhead is at approximately milepost 7 on the Sol Duc Road.
-There is a van-accessible parking space immediately in front of the trail, and a picnic table and accessible toilet available to the right down a gravel walkway.
+There are some tree roots along the trail.
+The trail continues past the overlook, though it becomes very steep and ends in a 3 foot drop down to the water.

 The Big Cedar